MileHacker Logo

 • Casual and modest generally.

-• Avoid revealing clothes in religious sites.
+• Avoid revealing clothes in holy sites.

 • Respect local sensibilities.